pauldotyu/azure-pipelines-terraform/README.md

 > NOTE: Before moving forward, make sure you have a `.gitignore` file in your repo that is targeted toward omitting files that are related to Terraform but should not be committed to your repo.
 You should take my [.gitignore](./.gitignore) file as I have modified it so that we can commit some `*.tfvars` to the repo.

+### Terraform

+We'll be using Terraform locally to validate our basic configuration.
+It is recommended to have locally, but not required.
+If you need to install Terraform, see this [guide](https://learn.hashicorp.com/tutorials/terraform/install-cli) for more info.

 ## Write some basic Terraform code

 Create a new directory and drop in a `main.tf`. file.

-Let's keep it simple, we'll only deploy resource groups into our dev, test, and prod environments.
+Let's keep it simple, we'll only deploy azure resource groups into our **dev**, **test**, and **prod** environments.
 My initial file looks like this:

 ```terraform
 provider "azurerm" {